Prepaid Cards vs. Debit Cards

 You’ll use this card exclusively for dining and groceries throughout the month.
 As the balance decreases, you must be more mindful of your expenses.
 You have a clear visual of your remaining budget, preventing you from spending more than you’ve allocated.

-Prepaid cards are an option for people who don't have access to regular bank-issued debit cards or credit cards.
+2. No bank account required: Unlike debit or credit cards, prepaid cards do not require a bank account, making them accessible to unbanked individuals.
+Prepaid cards are an option for people who don’t have access to regular bank-issued debit cards or credit cards.

-Most prepaid cards have fees, including:
+1. Fees: Most prepaid cards have fees, including:

 • Activation fee – One-time charge for account opening, initial loading, or set-up